24.02.22, 5 am: Testimonies from the War

 The project's Principal Investigator is Dr. Natalia Otrishchenko.

-The Ukrainian team involved at different times the following members: Oksana Dudko, Mariia Gryshchenko, Yevhen Horb, Artem Kharchenko, Myroslava Liakhovych, Roman Moldavskyi, Serhii Pakhomenko, Viktoriia Panas, Iryna Pyatnitskova, Valentina Shevchenko, Diana Vonnak, Dana Yakovenko, Nataliia Zinevych.
+The Ukrainian team involved at different times the following members: Oksana Dudko, Mariia Gryshchenko, Yevhen Horb, Artem Kharchenko, Myroslava Liakhovych, Roman Moldavskyi, Serhii Pakhomenko, Viktoriia Panas, Iryna Pyatnitskova, Valentyna Shevchenko, Diana Vonnak, Dana Yakovenko, Nataliia Zinevych.

 ADVISORY BOARD